loxilb-io/loxilbdocs/docs/perf-single.md

 **RPS** - requests per seconds.
 Given a fixed number of connections, this denotes how many requests/message per second can be supported
 **CPS** - connections per second.
 This denotes how many new TCP connection setup/teardowns can be supported per second and hence one of the most important indicators of load-balancer performance
 **CRR** - connect/request/response.
 This is same as CPS but netperf tool uses this term to refer to CPS as part of its test scenario
 **RR** - request/response.
 This is another netperf test option.
-We used it to measure min and mean latency
+We used it to measure min and avg latency

 The results are as follows :